Does Home Depot Allow Dogs Policy

 Home Depot Dog Policy

 Home Depot’s official dog policy says that only service dogs are allowed inside their stores.
-However, many Home Depot stores don’t strictly enforce this pet policy and do allow dogs.
+However, many Home Depot stores don’t strictly enforce this pet policy and do welcome dogs.
 How confusing is that?

 Home Depot’s definition of a service dog says, “Service dogs are working dogs that have been trained to perform tasks that assist disabled people.
 Service animals may also be referred to as assistance dogs, assist dogs, or helper dogs, depending on the country and the dog’s function.